 In 1937 the industrious beaver was added to the five cent piece.
 This beaver image was designed by G.E.
 Kruger-Gray and was an image strongly reminiscent of Canada's historical beginnings it helped to portray early Canada's association with the Hudson's Bay Fur Trading Company.

 In 1942 another design change occurred.
-With nickel being required for the manufacture of metals used in the war effort Canada's five cent coins were suddenly a valuable commodity.
-To insure sufficient metal during the war years from 1942 to 1946 Tombac a specially prepared brass known as was the metal used in Canada's 5 cent pieces.
+With nickel being required for the manufacture of metal arms and machinery for the war effort Canada's five cent coins were suddenly a valuable commodity.
+To insure sufficient metal during the war years from 1942 to 1946 Tombac (a specially prepared brass) was the metal now used for the minting of Canada's 5 cent pieces.

 A victory symbol was proudly displayed on each of these Canadian war time nickels.
 This gave the 5 cent pieces minted during the war years the nickname of "Victory Coins".
 A little known fact about these victory nickel coins is that from 1943 to 1945 each had a special Morse code message etched into the outer edge of the coin.
 The Morse code message is, We win when we work willingly.
 In 2005 a special Canadian anniversary 5 cent nickel with the victory symbol was minted to celebrate the sixtieth year after the end of World War ll.